MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 - [Monthly Enterprise Channel](#monthly-enterprise-channel-overview)
 - [Semi-Annual Enterprise Channel](#semi-annual-enterprise-channel-overview)

 We recommend Current Channel, because it provides your users with the newest Office features as soon as they're ready.
-If you need additional predictability of when these new Office features are released each month, we recommend Monthly Enterprise Channel.
+If you need more predictability of when these new Office features are released each month, we recommend Monthly Enterprise Channel.
 In those cases where you've select devices that require extensive testing before receiving new features, we recommend Semi-Annual Enterprise Channel.

-But, we realize that there are multiple factors that will determine which update channel you select for your deployment of Microsoft 365 Apps.
+But, we realize that there are multiple factors that determine which update channel you select for your deployment of Microsoft 365 Apps.
 For example, network bandwidth utilization, end-user training and support, line-of-business applications, and other organizational requirements.

 ## Comparison of the update channels for Microsoft 365 Apps